Ice Time Management: Getting the Most from Your Rink Contract

 • Dead ice between games should be filled with skills sessions or open hockey — you already paid for it

-After 15 years and ice contracts at five different facilities, here's what I actually know.
+After nearly a decade running adult-league ice contracts at HISC, here's what I actually know.

 How Rinks Think About Ice